-As a specialist marketing agency to the beauty & aesthetic industry taking over a lot of new clients' websites or managing websites on behalf of multiple clinics, we see many cosmetic clinics get into trouble and losing control of their most important marketing accounts because they don't actually own their website or Google Adwords account or Facebook Account.
+As a specialist marketing agency to GPs and Medical Practices taking over a lot of new clients' websites or managing websites on behalf of multiple practices, we see many medical practices get into trouble and losing control of their most important marketing accounts because they don't actually own their website or Google Adwords account or Facebook Account.

 In this article I will tell you how to set up your own accounts and give access to any providers to manage these on your behalf.

 If you want to learn exactly how our agency uses Facebook, Google as well as SMS marketing and email marketing, to gain 10, 20 even 50 new customers every week, have a look at this case study and training - https://aestheticbusinessresults.com/case-study

 How to maintain control of your business accounts

 When dealing with an agency or contractor, it is important to communicate to them that you want to own all of your own accounts.
 I know this sound like it is common sense but more often than not, you don't actually own your account.

 When you engage a website designer or agency or contractor to design and build your website, it is important that these three things are under your name

 1) The domain name - this is the website address or URL for example yourpractice.com.
 This has to be purchased for a certain number of years and renewed ongoing.
 You must make sure that you register the domain and give your contact access to the account in crazydomains, goddaddy etc